North Carolina concealed-carry restrictions combine the federal prohibited-persons floor (18 USC 922(g)) with state CHP disqualifying conditions...

 (4) Serious injuries inflicted upon the aggrieved party or minor child by the defendant."

 The surrender order is mandatory ("shall order") when the court finds any of the four factors.
 The factors do not require a prior firearm offense; threats to commit suicide or threats to injure the aggrieved party are independently sufficient.
-The order reaches all firearms in the defendant's "care, custody, possession, ownership, or control," which is broader than physical possession.
+The order requires surrender of all firearms in the defendant's "care, custody, possession, ownership, or control," which is broader than physical possession and reaches firearms held by another for the defendant's benefit.

 "(d) Surrender. - Upon service of the order, the defendant shall immediately surrender to the sheriff possession of all firearms, machine guns, ammunition, permits to purchase firearms, and permits to carry concealed firearms that are in the care, custody, possession, ownership, or control of the defendant.
 In the event that weapons cannot be surrendered at the time the order is served, the defendant shall surrender the firearms, ammunitions, and permits to the sheriff within 24 hours of service at a time and place specified by the sheriff.
 The sheriff shall store the firearms or contract with a licensed firearms dealer to provide storage."